MuhammadAliAtaei/spammer/README.md

-this is a super simple spammer wrritten using pyautogui library
+this is a super simple spammer written using pyautogui library